MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 Start creating a turn restriction with this way as "from" member.
 This action is only available if the way in question has a "highway" tag.
 Ways will be split automatically during the process.

+### Create route

+Start creating a route relation with the current way as the first route segment.
+See [Add route segment](Add%20route%20segment.md).

+### Add to route

+Add the current way to an existing route (the route needs to be present in the downloaded data).
+See [Add route segment](Add%20route%20segment.md).

 ### ![Orthogonalize](../images/menu_ortho.png) Square

 For closed ways (polygons).
 Change angles that are near 90° or 180° to 90° or 180° respectively.
 The threshold over which angles are not changed can be set in the [Advanced preferences](Advanced%20preferences.md).